Haarlem City Hall: History

-On the site of the current Gravenzaal of the City Hall, a wooden structure was erected around 1100.
+A wooden structure was erected on the site of the current Gravenzaal of the City Hall around 1100.
 In 1955, remnants of this structure were discovered.

-After large fires in 1347 and 1351,William I, Duke of Bavaria who was also the Count of Holland at that time, donated the remains of the Gravenzaal to the city's municipality.
+After large fires in 1347 and 1351, William I, Duke of Bavaria who was also the Count of Holland at that time, donated the remains of the Gravenzaal to the city's municipality.
 A new building was built there.
 The central square building dates from the Middle Ages, but the distinctive façade of the building was designed by architect Lieven de Key and built from 1602-1604.
 The way it originally looked can be seen in a painting from 1460 by the Master of Bellaert.
 Originally the city hall was just the front of the building, and the rear cloister belonged to the Dominican brotherhood.
 After the Protestant Reformation this came into the possession of the city council and it is now a large complex with offices and meeting rooms.
 Both the Frans Hals Museum and the Haarlem Public Library originally were located in the city hall.

 The town hall is still used for civic weddings and nearly every Friday in Spring, brides can be seen entering and leaving by the main stairway.
 All year on Saturdays and Mondays there is a big market in front of the City Hall, where on Saturdays mainly flowers, household goods, and food is sold, though on Mondays the products are mainly cloth, sewing accessories and clothing.
 Although the market is frequented by the local population, it is also a tourist attraction and worth a visit, if only to try the raw herring from the fish stand, or stroopwafels from the stroopwafel stand.
 The town hall is also still used for state visits, most recently when the King and Queen paid a visit to Haarlem on 14 June 2013.
 They heard the local choir Zang en Vriendschap sing and received a book about all the previous royal state visits to Haarlem.

 The town hall was traditionally a gathering place for various gentlemen, and the Dutch Society of Science started meeting there in 1752, which was the beginning of a municipal museum for natural history, that today no longer exists, though its "competitor" founded in 1781 still does; namely the Teylers Museum.
 When they moved out, the paintings stayed and they became the Haarlem municipal museum, which moved out in 1913 to become the Frans Hals museum.